 Working with contracted CRPs, HDVR staff have actively engaged with employers to establish internship opportunities, on-the-job work experiences including short-term community work-based learning opportunities for students with disabilities.
 A contracted provider on Oahu has been creative by expanding Summer Youth Program offerings to include four two-week sessions of camp-based learning experience for students to gain exposure to independent living as well as vocational skills over the summer.
 In addition, other contracted providers have offered short-term summer employment opportunities that include practical soft skill development initiated during Spring break providing students with exposure to the preparation needed to create a best-fit approach prior to summer work site placement statewide.
-This pre-placement approach has proven to provide an increased awareness for all involved inclusive of trust and rapport building between VRS counselor, student and their support system.
-Further, this allows for thorough preparation and planning including identifying transportation needs of the student and ample time to schedule practice opportunities, as needed and appropriate in advance of scheduled activities.
+This pre-placement approach has proven to provide an increased awareness for all involved inclusive of trust and rapport thorough preparation and planning including identifying transportation needs of the student and ample time to schedule practice opportunities, as needed and appropriate in advance of scheduled activities.